Ad blocker detected, you need to disable it in order to setup AdSense

 Check your Cross-Origin Resource Sharing (CORS) policy

-If you manage your site’s CORS policy, ensure that you have not restricted any AdSense snippet from executing.
+If you manage your site’s CORS policy, ensure that you have not restricted any AdSense code snippet from executing.
 You can check blocks by reviewing your browser console errors.
 Consult with your technical contact if you are unsure if your site has a CORS policy.

 Contact AdSense support

-If the AdSense snippet is successfully embedded on your site and your account has been approved but your site is still not showing ads, contact the AdSense Help Center for assistance.
+If the AdSense code snippet is successfully embedded on your site and your account has been approved but your site is still not showing ads, contact the AdSense Help Center for assistance.

 AdSense approvals and timeline